soleyhyman/LightSound2.0/README.md

 More information and building instructions for LightSound 2.0 can be found at: http://astrolab.fas.harvard.edu/accessibility.html

+**Please note: The LightSound device code and instructions provided (both in this repository and on the website) are open source, but they may *not* be used to build LightSounds for profit.**

 ### Instructions for logging data
 Runs on Python 2.7 or 3.x